UniVST: A Unified Framework for Training-free Localized Video Style Transfer: Experimentation

 \subsection{Addtional Analysis}

 In this section, we further analyze the \textit{bottleneck of inference time}, the \textit{constraints in mask propagation}, and the \textit{impacts of inversion}.

-\textbf{Bottleneck of Inference Time.} In Table\,\ref{tab:comparison} and Table\,\ref{tab:comparison2}, our proposed UniVST exhibits the longest inference time among all compared methods, revealing a key computational bottleneck.
+\textbf{Bottleneck of Inference Time.} In Table\,\ref{tab:comparison_all}, our proposed UniVST exhibits the longest inference time among all compared methods, revealing a key computational bottleneck.
 To better understand this limitation, we perform a detailed breakdown of the inference time distribution across the core modules of UniVST, as illustrated in Fig.\,\ref{fig:time_analysis}.
 These modules include: \textit{DDIM Inversion}, \textit{Point-Matching Mask Propagation}, \textit{AdaIN-Guided Localized Video Stylization}, and \textit{Sliding-Window Consistent Smoothing}.
-Our analysis indicates that the primary source of inference overhead arises from the sliding-window consistent smoothing module.
-This component relies on dynamic optical flow estimation during the denoising phase, which improves temporal consistency but also adds significant computational cost.
-In contrast, most existing text-to-video (T2V) frameworks adopt temporal attention mechanisms, which are generally more efficient though potentially less robust in handling complex motion.
-To address this trade-off, a promising alternative is to replace the smoothing module with a 3D VAE decoder that directly reconstructs temporally coherent video from the denoised latent representation, thereby maintaining temporal consistency without incurring additional inference time.
+Our analysis indicates that the sliding-window consistent smoothing module accounts for about 37.1\% of the total overhead, primarily due to the dynamic estimation of inter-frame optical flow within each sliding window during specific denoising intervals.
+This component involves a trade-off: although it enhances temporal consistency in a training-free manner during the denoising process, the frequent estimation of optical flow inevitably introduces additional computational overhead.
+To address the above trade-off, we propose two training-free alternatives: (1) employing a 3D VAE decoder to reconstruct temporally coherent video from the denoised latent representation; and (2) incorporating a plug-and-play pretrained adapter after the self-attention module for temporal modeling, similar to the motion module in AnimateDiff~\cite{AnimateDiff}.